Frank Lucas: Arrests and releases

-In January 1975, Lucas' house in Teaneck, New Jersey, was raided by a task force consisting of 10 agents from Group 22 of the U.S. Drug Enforcement Administration and 10 New York Police Department detectives attached to the Organized Crime Control Bureau (OCCB).
-In his house authorities found $584,683 in cash, though Lucas contended that the officers executing the search departed with the full eleven million dollars temporarily stored in his attic, and documented only 5% of the currency seized.
-He was later convicted of both federal and New Jersey state drug violations.
-The following year he was sentenced to 70 years in prison.
-Once convicted, Lucas provided evidence that led to more than 100 further drug-related convictions.
-For his safety in 1977, Lucas and his family were placed in the witness protection program.
+In January 1975, Lucas' home in Teaneck, New Jersey, was raided by a task force consisting of 10 agents from Group 22 of the U.S. Drug Enforcement Administration and 10 New York Police Department detectives attached to the Organized Crime Control Bureau (OCCB).
+In his house, authorities found $584,683 in cash, though Lucas contended that the officers executing the search departed with the full eleven million dollars temporarily stored in his attic, and documented only 5% of the currency seized.

+Lucas was convicted of both federal and New Jersey state drug violations, with the case against him built largely on over two years of investigative work and penetration of his distribution network by the "Z-Team" (Eddie Jones, Al Spearman, and Benny Abruzzo).
+He was sentenced to 70 years in prison.
+Lucas then cut a deal to provide information that led to over 100 additional drug-related convictions; in exchange, he and his family entered the witness protection program.
 In 1981, after five years in custody, his 40-year federal term and 30-year state term were reduced to time served plus lifetime parole.
 In 1984, he was caught and convicted of trying to exchange one ounce of heroin and $13,000 for one kilogram of cocaine.
 He received a sentence of seven years and was released from prison in 1991.
 In 2012, while living in Newark, he pleaded guilty to attempting to cash a $17,000 federal disability benefit check twice.
 Due to his advanced age and his poor health, which included his restriction to a wheelchair, prosecutors agreed to a sentence of five years' probation.